Toki Pona: Community

 The language is fairly well known among Esperantists, who often offer courses and conversation groups at their meetups.
 In 2007, Lang said that at least 100 people speak Toki Pona fluently and estimated that a few hundred have a basic knowledge of the language.
 One-hour courses of Toki Pona were taught on various occasions by the Massachusetts Institute of Technology during their Independent Activities Period.

 The language is used mainly online on social media, in forums, and other online groups.
 Users of the language are spread out across multiple platforms.
 A Yahoo! group existed from about 2002 to 2009, when it moved to a forum on a phpBB site.
-For a short time there was a Wikipedia written in Toki Pona (called lipu Wikipesija).
-It was closed in 2005 and moved to Wikia/Fandom, and then moved from Fandom to an independent website on 23 April 2021.

 The largest groups exist on Facebook, Discord, and Reddit.
 Two large groups exist on Facebook: one designated for conversation in Toki Pona and English, and the other for conversation in only Toki Pona.
 The former of the two is the more popular.

 Memrise has user-created materials for learning Toki Pona.

 In-person meetups have been organized by the community, including in Sarajevo, Vienna, Maastricht, Berlin, Seattle, and Amsterdam.